bjstewart1/kidney_sc_immune/README.md

 * Pseudodepth_scores.R (approach to generate pseudodepth scores)

 ## Genesets
-This folder contains genesets used from external sources for use in the analysis.
+This folder contains genesets used from external sources or analysis of external data for use in the analysis.
 Details in the README.md